arconale/YahooWeatherAPI/README.md

 ```
 Change the CONSUMER_KEY value by the Client ID and the CONSUMER_SECRET value by Client Secret you get from the yahoo developer console

-you can use my credentiels for test
+you can use my credentials for test

 ```text
 CONSUMER_KEY=dj0yJmk9RHdjbFlDTmxkM29nJmQ9WVdrOWJUQnZRMmR2TjJrbWNHbzlNQS0tJnM9Y29uc3VtZXJzZWNyZXQmc3Y9MCZ4PTAy